 The 10 Best Fans

-This wiki has been updated 33 times since it was first published in February of 2015.
+This wiki has been updated 38 times since it was first published in February of 2015.
 Whether you need to provide high-velocity ventilation or drying at a job site or cool a bedroom, home office, or place of business, our selection of fans should include something suitable for your needs.
 We've rated a variety of standing, oscillating, and desktop models designed to ensure effective air circulation and comfort.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.

 Editor's Notes